Do you feel like your Pinterest strategy isn’t bringing the results you need?

 9: Pin your own content

-When you start creating your first pins, you’re probably asking:
+When you start saving pins to your Pinterest boards, you’re probably asking:

-Should I share other people’s pins, too?
+Should I save other people’s pins to my boards, too?
 How often?
 How many?

 Why you should pin your own content first

 When you claim your website as we talked above, Pinterest knows it’s your website.
-And Pinterest loves, loves, LOVES active bloggers who publish and share fresh content.
+And Pinterest loves active bloggers who publish and share fresh content consistently.

 So, your first priority should be to write new posts and share them on Pinterest.